padamdahal/dhis-connect/readme.md

 2. Set execute permission on setup.sh
    chmod +x path/to/dhis-tracker-automation/setup.sh

-3. Run setup.sh
+3. Run setup.sh as root
-   - ./setup.sh (if you are on the same directory)
+   - sudo ./setup.sh (if you are on the same directory)
-   - path/to/dhis-tracker-automation/setup.sh (if your are pwd is other than 'dhis-tracker-automation')
+   - sudo path/to/dhis-tracker-automation/setup.sh (if your are pwd is other than 'dhis-tracker-automation')